Top Seller

 Make the onsen experience serene for everyone with these tips.
 Leave your shoes at the entrance, shower before entering the pools, tie up long hair, and leave your phone in the locker room.

-Although Japan is notoriously safe with a low crime rate, it’s a good idea to keep a few safety tips in mind when traveling solo.
 Like anywhere else, pickpocketing and petty theft can happen, so be sure to keep your cash, passport, and other valuables secure in a crossbody bag or a zippered pocket.
-If something does go missing, head to a local police station (known as a “koban”) to file a report — you’ll need it if you make an insurance claim.
+If something does go missing, head to a local police station (known as a “koban”) to file a report.
+You’ll need it if you make an insurance claim.

 We also recommend keeping a list of important phone numbers handy: your insurance company, credit card provider, places you’re staying, your country’s embassy in Japan, and Japan’s emergency numbers (110 for police, and 119 for fire and ambulance).
 Jot them down on paper and back them up in the cloud, just in case.